List of The Nanny characters: Sylvia Fine

 Sylvia Fine (née Rosenberg), is the mother of Fran Fine, portrayed by actress Renée Taylor, and in early seasons by Fran Drescher (in flashbacks to Fran Fine's childhood).

 With her husband Morty (Steve Lawrence), the couple has 2 daughters, Nadine & Fran (Sylvia and Morty are also the names of Fran Drescher's real-life parents).
-Considered the stereotypical Jewish mother, Sylvia offers over-bearing guidance, has a voracious appetite (she claims to be "Hippo-glycemic"), and always tries to maintain an important and prevalent role in her daughter's life.
+Considered the stereotypical Jewish mother, Sylvia offers overbearing guidance, has a voracious appetite (she claims to be "Hippo-glycemic"), and always tries to maintain an important and prevalent role in her daughter's life.
 Sylvia usually appears as a supporting character to whatever outrageous goings-on are happening in Fran's life, with several ersatz events occurring at Sylvia and Morty's home.
+She frequently pushes for Fran to get married and have a family of her own, at times setting Fran up with various men to date.
+She is a more frequently practicing Jew, and it is noted how she attends a Reform temple.
+However, like her daughter, Sylvia also is seen to enjoy non-kosher food.

 Sylvia bonds well with Maxwell's children and visits the Sheffield home (and eats their food) frequently.
 After becoming the step-grandmother to Maxwell's children, she became a grandmother to Fran and Maxwell's children, Jonah Samuel and Eve Catherine.
 Sylvia also has two granddaughters from Nadine's marriage.
 Initially when the family was moving to California, Sylvia and Morty were going to stay behind in New York, but in the finale they went to live in California with the Sheffields.